Peanut Butter Bliss Balls

 This simple gluten-free snack is so easy to make!
 You’re going to crave these vegan energy balls all the time.

-Step One: Stir together all of the ingredients.
+Stir together all of the ingredients in a large bowl.
+You can sweeten and flavor the mixture to taste before chilling.
 Put the bowl in the fridge and chill for at least 1 hour.
 Make sure to cover the bowl with plastic wrap or a lid.

-Step Two: Scoop the mixture into small balls and then store in the refrigerator until ready to eat.
+Scoop the dough mixture into small balls and then store in the refrigerator until ready to eat.

 Variations

-Add chopped nuts - Chopped pecans, walnuts, or peanuts are a fun addition for flavor and texture.
-Chia seeds are a great nut-free choice.
+- Add chopped nuts – Chopped pecans, walnuts, or peanuts are a fun addition for flavor and texture.
+Chia seeds or sunflower seeds are a great nut-free choice.

 Common Questions